DiRoots-Limited/DiRoots.Civil3D.Releases/docs/DiCivil-Tips.md

 ## Sort Columns

 Click on the column header and sort it by number or alphabetically.
-Note that not all the tables can be sorted, to ensure its correct behaviour.
+Note that not all the tables can be sorted, to ensure its correct behavior.

 ![Sort Columns](../assets/images/Tips/Sort-Columns.gif)
 <sub>Note: the version on the image may not reflect the [latest version of DiCivil Package](https://diroots.com/civil3D-plugins/DiCivil/).</sub>